Rising (Rainbow album): Critical reception

 Contemporary reviews were generally positive.
 New Musical Express reviewer Bob Edmands wrote that "with one album, Blackmore has transcended anything he did with Deep Purple" and that the combination of him and Cozy Powell produced the "hottest heavy in years" with a "fat, powerful and brutish" sound.
 Geoff Barton writing for the British magazine Sounds praised the consistency of the new line-up and the album, whose content he described as "hard rocking, exciting music with an underlying medieval influence."
-David Brown of Record Mirror liked the "good hard rock" of the album and thought Rainbow ready to take the place of the waning Deep Purple.
+David Brown of Record Mirror appreciated the "good hard rock" of the album and thought Rainbow ready to take the place of the waning Deep Purple.
 On the other hand, Rolling Stone reviewer Robert Duncan described the music on Rising as "disjointed, grandiose and humorless" and Dio's lyrics dark, apocalyptic and gothic, concluding that "Blackmore's guitar soloing has always been the saving grace of his compositions", but this album is too "gloomily banal" for his playing to shine.

 Modern reviewers have acclaimed Rising as a classic album, fundamental for the development of heavy metal sub-genres and for influencing the next generation of metal musicians.
-AllMusic wrote that on Rising "Blackmore and Dio (were) at the peak of their creative powers", put the album on a par with "classic Deep Purple" and remarked on the great progress the band had made from their debut.
+AllMusic wrote that on Rising "Blackmore and Dio [were] at the peak of their creative powers", put the album on a par with "classic Deep Purple" and remarked on the great progress the band had made from their debut.
 Canadian journalist Martin Popoff praised the album, calling it "a near masterpiece of medieval metal" and “the largest guitar rock record from either Deep Purple or Rainbow since In Rock".
-Sputnikmusic reflected on the "huge influence" that Rising had on the '90s European power metal bands and concluded that "the album could have been longer but the combination of emotion, power and the qualities that each member brought to the band make Rising a monument of hard rock."
+Sputnikmusic reflected on the "huge influence" that Rising had on the '90s European power metal bands and concluded that "the album could have been longer but the combination of emotion, power and the qualities that each member brought to the band make Rising a monument of hard rock".